god-anarchy/Siva/README.md

 - You must put the ports folder inside of your Documents folder which should be located inside of C:\Users\Your PC Username\Documents

 ## Keybinds
--Press F4 Default To See All The Keybinds, If you would like to change them open the Arcite Folder and open settings.ini and [this](https://www.autohotkey.com/docs/KeyList.htm) edit the keybinds.
-There should be a message with which each one does to help change the correct one.
+-Press F11 default to open the binds menu.
+In this menu you can fully customize all of the keysbinds.
+If you don't want a bind put "<>" there instead to null the bind.
+Use [this](https://www.autohotkey.com/docs/KeyList.htm) for help with making keybinds using multiple characters including shift control or alt.
 ## Important Note
 - If you do not setup the ports folder inside of the documents folder than the limiter wont work for ports
 - You must have Siva.exe and settings.ini inside of the same folder/location or the application will just not work since there isnt any keybinds set

 ## Video Instructions

-This is a really scuffed video on how to install it and some functions https://youtu.be/cn8GxaEdnIc
+This is a really scuffed video (outdated) on how to install it and some functions https://youtu.be/cn8GxaEdnIc